 If it's the former, then the question is whether the OP wants to provide this as part of the ticket price, then consider whether to bring in a 3rd party either as a sponsorship or as a business.
 If it's the latter, then the question is whether the festival organizers actually need the internet, or just a bunch of organizer resources.
 A private WLAN with a local web server hosting all the festival resources should significantly reduce the need for internet access.

-OP says "what browser should I use" I automatically add "for the Facebooks".
+OP says "what browser should I use" I automatically add "

 Here's the low-down: